-Here you aren’t really asking what the fees are, all Real Estate Agents are pretty much bar one or two that are slightly lower or higher.
-What are you really wanting to do is see how they respond to the fee question, do they squirm or get a little uncomfortable?
+Here you aren’t really asking what the fees are, all agents are pretty much the same price bar one or two that are slightly lower or higher.
+What you are really wanting to do is see how they respond to the fee question, do they squirm or get a little uncomfortable?
 Do they suddenly offer a reduction in fees?
 Do they panic?

 It would give good reason to be concerned if they panic, get uncomfortable or drop their fees quickly or in a large way.

 An agent that understands marketing will know that they need to have clearly established their brand with good unique selling points.
 Just like your house has unique features and benefits, agents should as well.

 If the response that you get is something along the lines of because I will work the hardest, because I am the best (top Agent blah blah) or I will give you a good price, be concerned.

 Can I see your adverts of properties you have marketed?

 Here you are looking to see how they market properties.
 Have they carefully written the advert with the benefits clear with the property?
 Are they speaking to the target market?

 If they have written an advert that is in bullet point style, very sterile and brief or using a headline like ‘lovely home’ , be concerned they don’t understand marketing.

 What do you think my home is worth?